matrix-org/matrix-spec-proposals/proposals/xxxx-reporting-no-key-sent.md

     user was not in the room when the message was sent
   - `m.unavailable`: sent in reply to a key request if the device that the key is requested from does not have the requested key
+  - `m.no_olm`: an olm session could not be established.
+This may happen, for example, if the sender was unable to obtain a one-time key from the recipient.
 - `reason`: A human-readable reason for why the key was not sent.
 If there is a `code`, this should be a human-readable representation of `code`.
 The receiving client should only use this string if it does not understand the `code` or if `code` is not provided.

+An `m.room_key.withheld` event should only be sent once per session; the recipient of the event should assume that the event applies to all messages in that session.
+If a sender unblocks a recipient, it may re-use the existing session for which the recipient was previously informed that it was blocked, in which case, the recipient of the `m.room_key.withheld` message should assume that the event applies to all messages in the session prior to the index of the first key that it has received for that session.

+A `code` of `m.no_olm` is used to indicate that the sender is unable to establish an olm session with the recipient.
+When this happens, multiple sessions will be affected.
+In order to avoid filling the recipient's device mailbox, the sender should only send one `m.room_key.withheld` message with no `room_id` nor `session_id` set.
+FIXME: how does the recipient determine which sessions the notification applies to?

 ## Potential issues